-As Gold Mountain was no longer considered an investment in associate effective July 7, 2016, the carrying value of the investment in associate was transferred to marketable securities with the gain on remeasurement recorded in profit or loss on the date of transfer, and any subsequent remeasurements recorded to other comprehensive income.
+(2) As Gold Mountain was no longer considered an investment in associate effective July 7, 2016, the carrying value of the investment in associate was transferred to marketable securities with the gain on remeasurement recorded in profit or loss on the date of transfer, and any subsequent remeasurements recorded to other comprehensive income.

-For the year ended December 31, 2016, and the period from incorporation on April 10, 2015 to December 31, 2015 (Expressed in Canadian dollars)
+Notes to the consolidated financial statements For the years ended December 31, 2017 and 2016 (Expressed in Canadian dollars)

-8. Contingent Shares Receivable
+7. Contingent Shares Receivable